marian42/marian42.github.io/content/article/infinite-wfc/index.md

 We use the boundary of the starting map as a boundary constraint to generate these replacements.
 For any slots on the boundary of these new maps, we only allow modules with a matching profile for those sides that face the map boundary.
-This means that we can "swap out" our starting map with any of the pre-generated patches without creating a visible seam.
+This means that we can "swap out" our starting map with any of the pre-generated patches without getting mismatched blocks at the boundary.

 Now we can randomly choose from our collection of pre-generated patches at runtime and we have a simple chunk-based infinite world generator: